RisshabSingla/Ethnus-Project/README.md

 ListenUp is a podcasting site made using MERN (MongoDB, Express, React, and Node.js).
 It is a platform for podcasters to create, publish, and share their podcasts with the world.
 Listeners can browse and subscribe to podcasts on a variety of topics, including news, entertainment, education, and more.

-ListenUp is developed and maintained by a team of four talented contributors:
+ListenUp is developed and maintained by a team of five talented contributors:

 Backend: Ayush Sharma and Samarth Nag
 Frontend: Aditya Kashyap, Risshab Singla, and Shivam Dave